glennwiz/MetalPoor/README.md

 ## Metal-Poor Universe

-In the early stages of a universe, technology and the very nature of life and civilization differ significantly from what we are familiar with in our metal-rich "old??" universe.
+In the infancy of our cosmos, a time when galaxies were still in their formative stages, our universe stood in stark contrast to the metal-rich environment we know today.
+The early universe was defined by a profound scarcity of heavy metals, setting the stage for a dramatically different tapestry of existence.

+But why was this early universe metal-poor?
+To grasp this concept, we must journey back to the very dawn of time.
+In those primordial moments following the Big Bang, the universe was a cauldron of superheated particles, a cosmic forge where the first elements were born.
+Hydrogen and helium reigned supreme, their simplicity painting the canvas of creation.

+In this elemental crucible, stars emerged as the alchemists of the cosmos, fusing these primordial gases into heavier elements.
+Yet, in the early epochs, these stellar forges had not yet produced an abundance of the heavier metals we find in the universe today.
+The cosmos was, quite literally, in its infancy, and the periodic table was far from fully populated.

+This scarcity of heavy metals would leave an indelible mark on the development of life and civilization in this nascent universe.
+It led to a profound shift in the way inhabitants of this realm approached technology, energy, and even the very essence of life itself.

+Let's venture into the uncharted territories of a metal-poor universe, where innovation knows no bounds, and the absence of metals fuels ingenuity beyond imagination.

 Here are some speculative ideas:
+In the early stages of a universe, technology and the very nature of life and civilization differ significantly from what we are familiar with in our metal-rich "old" universe.

 <img src="image-1.png" alt="drawing" width="800"/>